Praveenkumar579/training/README.md

-The data is in 2 branch called master and master new plase find that things to verify inclass assignment
+The data is in 2 branch called master and master new please find that things to verify inclass assignment